mandiant/flare-fakenet-ng/README.md

 Another requirement is to ensure that the listener can reliably shutdown when the `stop()` method is called.
 For example, make use of connection timeouts to ensure that the listener does not block on some connection for too long.

+Listeners that implement the function taste(self, data, dport) will be considered when packets are directed by the Proxy.
+The function must return a score which indicates the likelihood that the Listener handles the protocol that is contained in the packet.

 The logging convention used by FakeNet-NG's listeners is to use the self.logger object for the output.
 That way the logging is uniform across the application.